Moist Vanilla Cake Slathered with Italian Meringue Buttercream.

 - Heat oven to 350.
 Grease and flour three or four 8 or 9 inch round cake pans and line the bottoms with a round of parchment paper that is also slathered with a bit of butter or shortening.

-- Fit the standing mixer with the paddle attachment and cream the butter, shorting and sugar until light and fluffy, about 6 minutes.
+- Fit the standing mixer with the paddle attachment and cream the butter, shortening and sugar until light and fluffy, about 6 minutes.
 Stop the mixer to scrape down the sides of the bowl a time or two.